brocade/pysdn/CONTRIBUTE.md

 - You have some ideas

 ## Will my contribution be accepted by the maintainer
-Typically the answer to this question is, 'it depends':
+Typically the answer to this question is, 'definitely':
-- If you contribute a bug fix it is likely to be accepted ( create an issue first to be sure it is a bug and not already being worked on )
+- If you contribute a bug fix it should be accepted.
+You must create an issue first (go to the github page for this reposistory and use the github issues page).
+This is to 1) track the issue and also to be sure it is a bug (and not a misunderstanding of a feature) and not already being worked on.
-- If you contribute a new feature it may be accepted if it matches the goal of the project ( talk to us first )
+- If you contribute a new feature it should match the goal/scope of this project:  provide Python developers a Python library of classes to more easily work with Brocade's OpenDaylight Controller.
+This is to avoid feature creep and ensure that there are opportunities for others to build libraries and apps atop this library for focused project.
-- If you have ideas of a better way to write this project it may not be accepted ( talk to us first )
+- If you have ideas for a better software design/archictecture it may not be accepted, please discuss your suggestion with us first.
+- In general, it is better to communicate with us before launching into a large modification.
+The best way is to communicate publically so that all users can participate if they so choose.
+Please go to the github page for this repository and use the github issues page.

 ## How do I contribute (now that I have talked to you guys...or my change is small and I am sure you will accept it):